unw9527/AI-Gym-Robot/README.md

 ![](images/counter.gif)

+(The input video file is trimmed from YouTube.)

 ### Feedback generation
 The program will generate a report containing the feedback.
 An example shown as below:
 <img src="images/feedback.png" alt="Feedback Screenshot" width="50%">